bimobject/docs/docs/minidocs/panels/eol-properties.md

 ## End of life properties and comparisons

-This panel shows how the selected material is handled at the end of its life cycle.
+This panel shows how the selected linked material is handled at the end of its life cycle.

 ## Generic vs specific data